linkeddatacenter/BOTK-core/README.md

 ## Overview

-This package provides some simple tools to transform  raw data into rdf linked data according [BOTK language profile](vocabularies).
+This package provides some simple tools to transform  raw data into rdf linked data.

-This package is compatible both with [KEES architecture](http://linkeddata.center/kees and with [LinkedData.Center SDaaS plans](http://linkeddata.center/home/sdaas)
+This package is compatible with [LinkedData.Center SDaaS architecture](http://linkeddata.center/home/sdaas)

 It provides:

-- an example semantic language profile that extend schema.org
 - a set of libraries to help gateways development
 - a set of libraries to help reasoners development